Lake Mungo Review (2008)

 Through talking head interviews, the film reveals personal experiences with Alice, creating an emotionally impactful narrative that will make you question everything.

-When watching Lake Mungo, it quickly becomes apparent that there are multiple layers and realities within the storyline, and while the movie presents itself as a ghost story, it actually goes much deeper than that.
+t quickly becomes apparent when watching Lake Mungo that there are multiple layers and realities within the storyline, and while the movie presents itself as a ghost story, it actually goes much deeper than that.

 The found footage mockumentary style approach the movie adopts is really well done, and you feel like you are watching an actual authentic documentary, and the use of low-quality cell phone footage and grainy visuals enhances the overall atmosphere and adds to the sense of dread as you watch it.